 I lived in NYC for a summer in college.
 I'd love to be able to do that again, minus the working-at-Walgreens part.
 I'd just wander around and take photos all day, every day.

 You can move anywhere on earth for six months.
 Same deal.
 Same place, or do you become an expat?

 You are going out tonight.
 You are going out to do whatever it is you would like to do for a fun night of festivity and frivolity.
-This can include anything from a global Scrabble tournament to eating a tub of nougat to arming bears.
+This can include anything from running the Iditarod to finding the best schnitzel in Austria.
 Anything goes.
 You get to assemble your posse for the night.
 You can pick ANY FOUR MEN OR ANY FOUR WOMEN on the planet, friends, celebrities, athletes, etc. Who is in your entourage and why?

 Finally, how can I ever thank you for the support?

 Done and not done yet.
 I'll bring the CrepeMakers.